Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 3

 How to Activate Sleeper bonus code For new users: make a deposit of at least $10 into your Sleeper wallet.
 This deposit will be matched 100% up to a maximum of $100, providing you with bonus credits equal to your deposit amount.
 Note that the bonus funds must be used to enter contests before they can be withdrawn.

-After four seasons at South Dakota State, Gronowski takes over as the Hawkeyes' signal caller.
-The passing game is not Iowa's strong suit.
-In three games this year, Gronowski has completed just 37 of 63 passes (58.7%) for 306 yards and three touchdowns with one interception.
-Pick it at Sleeper:
+After three seasons at Washington State, Mateeer has taken over as the Sooners' starting signal caller.
+In three games, he has completed 71 of 105 passes (67.6%) for 944 yards and five touchdowns with three interceptions.
+He has surpassed 257 passing yards in each of his first three games at Oklahoma, including 270 in a 24-13 win over 15th-ranked Michigan on Sept.
+6. Pick it at Sleeper:

 Now that you've seen some of the best prop picks at Sleeper, you can also get NFL picks for every game from the proven model that has gone 37-17 on top-rated picks since the start of 2024.
 Check them out and then take advantage of the latest Sleeper Fantasy promo code -- CBSSPORTS.